Kubozz/Kubozz.github.io/_posts/2018-10-13-RE-keygen-me-1.md

 This challenge is give we a file like this:

 ![test image]({{ site.url | absolute_path}}/assets/images/picoctf2018_6.PNG)
-That is a file ELF 32-bit  LSB executable, ok..try run it.
+This is a file ELF 32-bit  LSB executable, ok..try run it.

 ![test image]({{ site.url | absolute_path}}/assets/images/picoctf2018_7.PNG)